LHBank/WMarjoribanksPhotography/README.md

 * HTML5
 * CSS3
+* Javascript - Used within various elements of the pages, including: Navbar, Collapse, Dropdown Menu, Carousel, Buttons, and Modal Windows.

 ## Frameworks, Libraries & Programs Used
 * [Bootstrap 4.5](https://getbootstrap.com/) - Bootstrap was utilised as a framework for CSS used throughout the site.
+* [Popper.js](https://popper.js.org/) - Used for the navigation elements on Carousel elements used on the site.
+* [jQuery](https://jquery.com/) - Used as a Javascript library by Bootstrap.
 * [GitHub](https://github.com/) - GitHub was utilised for version control of the site.
 * [Gitpod](https://www.gitpod.io/) - Gitpod was used over the duration of this site, as a virtual workspace environment.
 * [WireframeCC](https://wireframe.cc/) - This service was utilised to create sample wireframe guides to structure the content to be displayed on the site.